squeakyu/326/README.md

 FitTrac is a dynamic web application designed to help users monitor and manage their fitness journeys.
 With a user-friendly interface, FitTrac offers several functionalities through its multiple views, each tailored to different aspects of workout tracking and progress visualization.

-##Features
+# Features

 1. **Login Page**: Users are greeted by a login page upon launching the application.
 This initial interaction ensures user data privacy and personalization.

 2. **Dashboard**: Once logged in, users are directed to the dashboard.
 This central hub provides insightful visualizations of the user’s fitness progress:
-   - **Line and Area Charts**: Display weight progression over time, segmented by month.
    - **Pie Chart**: Offers a breakdown of workout types, with interactive hover features that detail more information.
+   - **Bar Graph**: Updates in real time to reflect the duration of each workout and the total number of workouts logged, giving users a quick overview of their activity levels.

 3. **Log a Workout**: Users can record new workouts by specifying the date, type of workout, and duration.
 This feature is designed to be quick and intuitive, encouraging regular use.

 4. **View Workouts**: This view allows users to track the progress toward their fitness goals, with options to review and edit previous entries.
-Each workout's impact on the overall goal, such as calories burned, is also displayed.

-5. **Profile**: Users can access their personal profile page where they can manage their account details or log out.
+5. **Calender**: Integrates a visual calendar allowing users to track workout days.
+It highlights the days of the month on which the user exercised, providing a quick view of consistency and regularity in their fitness regime.

 6. **About**: Provides a detailed guide on how to effectively use the application and maximize its features to benefit the user's fitness journey.